 You'll see that this recipe calls for tapioca.
 This is found in the baking section of most stores where the gelatin is stocked.
 This is an old-fashioned thickening agent that is used often in fruit desserts and many people recall it being used for tapioca pudding.
 It only uses 1 teaspoon and that's the correct amount.

 Sometime ago, I shared another apple recipe that calls for pastry dough to be wrapped around an apple and baked.
 It also contains grated cheese in the pastry, which you know goes very well with apples!
-To get the recipe for "Cheese Apple Dumplings", follow this link:
+To get the recipe for "Cheese Apple Dumplings", click on the embedded link.

 Enjoy some comfort food during this cold spell with a cozy, flavorful fruit dessert!